Burnham Military Camp: Tobruk Barracks

 Tobruk Barracks are named after besieged Garrison of Tobruk in Libya which the 2nd New Zealand Division and 7th Armored Division helped relieve on 27 November 1941 during Operation Crusader.

 Tui Barracks

 Tui Barracks were named after the New Zealand Women's War Service Auxiliary.
 Raised by Lady Freyberg to support New Zealand troops in Egypt, the ladies of the Women's War Service Auxiliary were unofficially called the Tuis.

 Education

-Burnham School is a full primary school catering for years 1 to 8.
-It had a roll of as of The school appears to have been operating in 1891.
+Burnham School - Te Kura o Tiori is a full primary school catering for years 1 to 8.
+It had a roll of as of It opened in 1884.

 Burnham Industrial School was a reform school set up in the mid 19th century.
 The school was still operating in 1909.